The Biological Evolution of Pain

 Richard Dawkins insists that although mutations may be random, evolution is not.
 If we look at how evolution has turned out on neighboring islands, then we see the constraints to randomness.
-There are only limited ways of flying and swimming, for instance, which is why wings and fins have independently evolved on many occasions (see Convergent evolution) [Holmes]
+There are only limited ways of flying and swimming, for instance, which is why wings and fins have independently evolved on many occasions [Holmes 2015].

-What would be the result of replaying evolution?
+What would be the result of replaying evolution from beginning?

-2. Assumed that life did get past this hurdle, one could expect to see photosynthesisers and predators, parasites and decomposers.
+- Assumed that life did get past this hurdle, one could expect to see photosynthesisers and predators, parasites and decomposers.
 Big-brained primates are highly unlikely but some other brainy, social animal could take over the planet.
 There’s clearly an adaptive zone in most habitats that involves intelligence.
-And it has become clear that many traits we once thought of a uniquely human, from language to tool-making, exist to some extent in many other animals [Holmes].... in particular the capability to experience pain.
+And it has become clear that many traits we once thought of a uniquely human, from language to tool-making, exist to some extent in many other animals [Holmes 2015].... in particular the capability to experience pain.

 The role of pain in evolution

-▪ The fact that pain states are associated with damaging experiences is the result of natural selection.
-Pain can be an adaptive trait and improve the survival value.
+- The fact that pain states are associated with damaging experiences is the result of natural selection.
+Pain can be an adaptive trait.

 The increase of pain

-▪ The increasing capability to feel pain has to do with the increasing importance of learning mechanisms.
+- The increasing capability to feel pain has to do with the increasing importance of learning mechanisms.
 The importance of learning mechanisms increases with the lifetime of the creatures and with the complexity of the environment.
 The behaviour of long-lived creatures is shaped by painful experiences acting on these learning mechanisms.
 A wide range of emotions enhances the capability to respond to the environment.
-A wide range of emotions implies a high degree (intensity and duration) of pain.
+A wide range and differentiation of emotions implies a high degree (intensity and duration) of pain.
+Intensity and duration measure the importance of the event and induce a corresponding long-term storage in the memory.
 Under these premises the capability to feel a high degree of pain is superior with regard to biological fitness

 The distribution of pain